Existence and phase structure of random inverse limit measures: Existence and phases of Gaussian histogram limits

-Below we analyse conditions for signed histogram systems to give rise to a random signed bounded measure $\Phi$ in $M(\scrX)$, in the form of a vague histogram limit.
+To arrive at a proof of existence for Gaussian histogram limits, we have to generalize the approaches of subsections~\ref{sub:WeakExistence} and~\ref{sub:TightExistence}.
+Consider the case of a \emph{locally compact} Polish space $\scrX$.
+The most natural generalization of our random histogram question calls for construction of Radon probability measures on $M(\scrX)$, the space of all signed (and potentially unbounded) Radon measures on $\scrX$, with the \emph{vague topology} (see \IIthree{III}{1}{9}), rather than $M^1(\scrX)$ with the tight topology as in section~\ref{sec:prokhorov}.
+However to make histogram projections continuous, transition to a zero-dimensional refinement $\hat{\scrX}$ (as in sub-subsection~\ref{subsub:zerodim}), is still a necessary step, which does not combine well with the vague topology (test functions $f:\scrX\to\RR$ for the vague topology on $M(\scrX)$ remain continuous when viewed as $f:\hat{\scrX}\to\RR$ but compactness of their supports in $\hat{\scrX}$ is lost in general).

+However, since $M(\scrX)$ with the vague topology is the inverse limit of the spaces $M(K)$ for compact $K\subset\scrX$, we may also limit attention to \emph{compact} subsets $K\subset\scrX$ initially, and then use theorem~\ref{thm:prokhorov} (with a directed set of compact $K\subset\scrX$ labelling a coherent inverse system of histogram limits $\Pi_K$) to define a limiting Radon probability measure $\Pi$ on $M(\scrX)$ with the vague topology.

+We defer proof of existence for such a `vague inverse limit of histogram limits on compacta' to future work (\cite{Kleijn25b}) and focus here on the case where $\scrX$ itself is a \emph{compact} Polish space.
+Then $M(\scrX)=M_b(\scrX)$ and the vague and tight topologies coincide.
+Although $\hat{\scrX}$ is not compact in general, $M_b(\hat{\scrX})$ with the tight topology still stands in continuous bijective correspondence with $M(\scrX)$ (as in (the first part of) proposition~\ref{prop:M1hatXtoM1X}), and the histogram projections $\hat{\varphi}_{*\,\al}:M_b(\hat{\scrX})\to M(\scrX_\al)$ of the form (\ref{eq:msrproj}), are continuous.
+This enables the use of theorem~\ref{thm:prokhorov} to prove existence of histogram limits $\Pi$ that are Radon probability measures on $M(\scrX)$ with the vague/tight topology.

-\begin{theorem} Let $\scrX$ be a compact Polish space and let $\scrA$ be a directed set of partitions generated by a basis, that resolves $\scrX$.
-Consider $M(\scrX)$ with the vague topology and a coherent histogram system $(\Pi_{\al},\varphi_{*\,\al\be})$.
-If, \begin{itemize} \item[] for every $\ep$ there is constant $M>0$ such that,
+\begin{theorem} Let $\scrX$ be a compact Polish space and let $\scrA$ be a directed set of partitions that resolves $\scrX$, generated by a basis hat gives rise to a zero-dimensional $\hat{\scrX}$.
+Consider $M(\scrX)$ with the tight topology and a coherent random histogram system $(\Pi_{\al},\varphi_{*\,\al\be})$.
+If, \begin{itemize} \item[(i.)] for every $\ep>0$ there is a constant $M>0$ such that for all $\al\in\scrA$,